Radical Orchiectomy (Testicular Cancer)

 None

 The patient was taken to the PACU in stable condition.
 Scrotal support was applied.
-Pathology results were to be correlated with serum tumor markers at [5–7 days] post-operatively to guide clinical staging and adjuvant therapy.
+Tumor markers (AFP, beta-hCG, LDH) to be repeated at [5-7 days] post-operatively for half-life assessment to guide staging and adjuvant therapy planning.

 Epic SmartPhrase Version